 The lost city of the Incas

-A trip to the remote Peruvian site of Machu Picchu is probably one of the top international bucket list destinations, the ancient ruins mystify and intrigue travelers and historians alike.
-Hidden in the midst of the Andes was discovered to the world in 1911, its mystique and stunning location on a mountain ride have been drawing adventurous visitors ever since.
-Most people know Machu Picchu not for its history, but for its breathtaking beauty and the remarkable achievement of civil engineering recognized by the worldwide scientific community.
+A trip to the remote Peruvian site of Machu Picchu is probably one of the top international bucket list destinations.
+The ancient ruins mystify and intrigue travelers and historians alike.
+Hidden in the midst of the Andes was discovered to the world in 1911.
+Its mystique and stunning location on a mountain ride have been drawing adventurous visitors ever since.
+Most people know Machu Picchu not for its history.
+But for its breathtaking beauty and the remarkable achievement of civil engineering recognized by the worldwide scientific community.